SamanthaSolomon/U3-Cookbook-HW/README.md

 * `controllers/authorRoutes.js`

 5. In the order the files are listed above, work through the prompts, adding your code block under each prompt.
 Check each route as you complete them.
-6. Submit with a pull request on this repo.

 ## Routing Table